JAForbes/superouter/readme.md

 // }
 ```

-> Note the structure has normalized all values to be an array of patterns even if only one was provided.
+> Note the structure is normalized so that all values are an array of patterns even if only one string pattern was provided.

 ### `type.definition`